 There are options for treatment to make life simpler for brachycephalic dog breeds and cats that have physical abnormalities that affect their breathing.

 A vet might suggest an array of diagnostic tests that confirm and establish the best methods of treatment.
 Some of the irregularities, like an elongated palate, hypoplastic trachea, or issues with the larynx might require for your dog or cat to be sedated for a complete exam.

 Depending upon clinical severity and signs, brachycephalic dogs, and brachycephalic cats treatment might involve:

 - An operation that alleviates upper airway obstruction.
-It might involve widening of stenotic nares, extraction of soft tissue that surround the soft palate as well as laryngeal saccules, or insertion of an endotracheal tube that widens the airway.
+It might involve the widening of stenotic nares, extraction of soft tissue that surrounds the soft palate as well as laryngeal saccules, or insertion of an endotracheal tube that widens the airway.